 A law student who registers for a course on a pass/fail basis and earns a grade of C or better is awarded the symbol CR for the course; if the student receives a grade lower than a C, a grade of F is recorded.
 If the student receives the symbol CR, the course is not included in the grade point average; if the student receives a grade of F, the course is included in the grade point average.

 Coursework requirements and methods of evaluation in a course will be the same for students registered on the pass/fail basis as they are for students registered on the letter-grade basis.

 A non-law graduate student who enrolls in a law school course offered for a letter grade may register on the credit/no credit basis if permitted to do so by his or her graduate adviser.

 To change a letter-graded course to or from the pass/fail basis, please fill out the Change Grading Status Form.
 You will need to know the unique number and course number of the class you want to change.
-Be sure to check either the “Pass/Fail” column or the Grading Method in the class description in the Law Course Schedule to make sure your class is eligible for the pass/fail option.
+Be sure to check the Grading Method in the class description in the Law Course Schedule to make sure your class is eligible for the pass/fail option.